solowt/war/README.md

 5. As a user, I want to be able to play against the computer because my friends won't always want to play war.<br />

 gh-pages: http://solowt.github.io/war/index.html

-s
+things to do:

-things to do:<br />
+1. setTimeout

-1. add animation to cards moving around<br />
+2. add animation to cards moving around

-2. add animation in background<br />
+3. add animation in background